yoavram/curveball/docs/tutorial.rst

 	Some interesting options we used:

 	- ``--plate_file``: sets the plate template file to be :file:`G-RG-R.csv` (:numref:`fig-plate`).
 Plate template files can be generated with `Plato <http://plato.yoavram.com>`_.
+	- ``--plate_folder``: this tells Curveball where to find the plate file; by default it will look is a special plate templates folder.
 	- ``--ref_strain``: sets the green strain (``G``) to be the reference strain when infering fitness; *i.e.*, the fitness of ``G`` is set to 1 and other strains are compared to it.